Vigyan Bhawan

-Vigyan Bhawan ("science building") is a premier conference centre of the Government of India in New Delhi.
+Vigyan Bhawan (lit. "science building") is a premier conference centre of the Government of India in New Delhi.
 Built in 1956, over the years it has been the venue of conferences of national and international stature, seminars and award ceremonies attended by distinguished world leaders and dignitaries, including Commonwealth Heads of Government Meeting (CHOGM) in 1983, 7th Summit of the Non-Aligned Movement (NAM), 7–12 March 1983, and SAARC Summit.
 It is managed by the Directorate of Estates, under the Ministry of Urban Development, Government of India, and maintained by CPWD.